Haldex Traction

 Haldex Traction is a manufacturer of intelligent all-wheel drive (AWD) systems, founded in Sweden.
-Since invention of Gen I in 1998, the company produced several generations of products licensed to and customized for some major automotive brands, that in turn have marketed Haldex Traction AWD under different names.
+Since the invention of Gen I in 1998, the company produced several generations of products licensed to and customized for some major automotive brands, that in turn have marketed Haldex Traction AWD under different names.
 On 17 December 2010, American-based BorgWarner announced that it had signed an agreement to acquire the Traction Systems division of Haldex AB.
 BorgWarner completed the acquisition of the Traction Systems division on 1 February 2011.
 Haldex Traction Systems was incorporated in BorgWarner TorqTransfer Systems.

 Product history

 First generation – 1998

 The Haldex Coupling made its first appearance in the Audi TT, Audi S3 8L and VW Golf with an electronically controlled hydraulic-mechanical all-wheel drive concept.
 This system attempts to engage the rear wheels when the front wheels start to slip.

 Second generation – 2001

 The second generation of Haldex coupling is an electronically controlled permanent 4x4 system with a Haldex differential calculating how much drive should be directed to the rear wheels.
 The Haldex system automatically distributes power between the front and rear wheels depending on slippage, but normally sends 95% of the power to the front wheels.